 I first came across Hollister when I saw a queue outside their shop in the Westfield Centre in Shepherds Bush, London.
 The only queues I had ever seen outside any shop were at the Next January sale, Waterstones on the night one of the new Harry Potter books was published and HMV when Ocean Colour Scene did an in-store signing.
 How I wish it was 1995 again.
 I couldn't believe people (young people) would queue up outside a store when there was no sale or special guests signing CDs.

 I had the opportunity to visit a Hollister store recently, without queueing, so I went in to understand what the fuss was all about.
 I was immediately greeted by his 'n' her models, him wearing nothing but shorts and her wearing a bikini.
-Bearing in mind this was February in New York and -9 outside, you'll begin to appreciate what type of brand experience Hollister stores create.
+Bearing in mind this was February in New York and -9 outside, and you'll begin to appreciate what type of brand experience Hollister stores create.
 Not surprisingly, Hollister is aimed at teenagers as a laid-back Californian surf and beach lifestyle brand.
 Their stores are reminiscent of a surf shack and take on a casual and reasonably informal vibe.

 Inside, the store was pretty dark and I became engulfed by a sweet smell, which was pumped throughout the two levels I visited.
 Everyone that worked in the store appeared to be the most attractive person in New York City.
 Behind my wife of course.
 And me.
 I walked past pretty girl after handsome guy and each one, clad in Hollister branded clothing, smiled and asked me how I was doing.